 On May 27, 2016, New Jersey enacted the Casino Property Tax Stabilization Act (the "NJ PILOT Law") which exempted Atlantic City casino gaming properties from ad valorem property taxation in exchange for an agreement to make annual payments in lieu of tax payments ("PILOT Payments") to the City of Atlantic City.
 The NJ PILOT Law also made changes to the NJ Tourism District Law and redirected certain Investment Alternative Tax ("IAT") payments to assist in the stabilization of Atlantic City finances.
 Under the NJ PILOT Law, commencing in 2017 and for a period of ten (10) years, each Atlantic City casino gaming property (as defined in the NJ PILOT Law) is required to pay their prorated portion of an aggregate amount of PILOT Payments based on an equal weighted formula that includes the following criteria: the gross gaming revenues ("GGR") of the casino, the total number of hotel guest rooms and the geographic footprint of the real property owned by each casino gaming property.
 For the first year of the program, calendar year 2017, the aggregate amount of PILOT Payments owed to the City of Atlantic City by Atlantic City casino gaming properties was \$120,000, prorated among operating casino properties based upon the above factors.
 Commencing in 2018 and for each year thereafter, the aggregate amount of PILOT Payments owed is determined based on a sliding scale of Atlantic City casino industry GGR from the applicable prior year, subject to certain adjustments.
-The aggregate amount of PILOT Payments owed to the City of Atlantic City by Atlantic City casino gaming properties for calendar years 2020 and 2021 was \$152,600 and \$130,000, respectively.
-For each year from 2017 through 2021, each casino gaming property's prorated share of PILOT Payments is capped (the "PILOT CAP") at an amount equal to the real estate taxes due and payable in calendar year 2015, which was calculated based upon the assessed value of the casino gaming property for real estate tax purposes and tax rate.
+The aggregate amount of PILOT Payments owed to the City of Atlantic

+City by Atlantic City casino gaming properties for calendar years 2020 and 2021 was \$152,600 and \$130,000, respectively.
+For each year from 2017 through 2021, each casino gaming property's prorated share of PILOT Payments was capped (the "PILOT CAP") at an amount equal to the real estate taxes due and payable in calendar year 2015, which was calculated based upon the assessed value of the casino gaming property for real estate tax purposes and tax rate.
 The PILOT CAP for the Company is \$7,541 for years through 2021.
-The Company expensed \$1,885 for each of the quarters ended March 31, 2021 and 2020 related to the PILOT.
+The Company expensed \$1,885 and \$1,885 for the three months ended December 31, 2021 and 2020, respectively, and \$7,541 and \$7,541 for the years ended December 31, 2021 and 2020, respectively, related to the PILOT.

 The NJ PILOT Law also provided for the abolishment, effective January 1, 2015, of the Atlantic City Alliance ("ACA"), which had been established in 2011 as a five-year public private partnership with the casinos in Atlantic City to market tourism in the city.
 The \$30,000 in ACA funds paid by the casinos for each of the years 2015 and 2016 under the Tourism District Law was redirected to the State of New Jersey for Atlantic City fiscal relief.
 Beginning with 2017, as part of the PILOT program with the State of New Jersey, the Atlantic City casino industry is required to provide \$15,000 in 2017, \$10,000 in 2018 and \$5,000 each year from 2019 through 2023, to a separate State fund for marketing initiatives aimed at growing tourism in the city.
 These payments are prorated among operating casino properties based on their share of the prior year's GGR.
-For the three months ended March 31, 2021 and 2020, the Company expensed \$101 and \$90, respectively, related to this fund, and such amounts are included in General, Administrative and Other expenses in the accompanying consolidated statements of income.
+For the years ended December 31, 2021 and 2020, the Company expensed \$404 and \$362, respectively, related to this fund, and such amounts are included in General, Administrative and Other expenses in the accompanying consolidated statements of income.